Advanced Inkjet Preservation Workshop

 The registration fee is due after applicants have been notified of acceptance to the workshop.

 FAIC/Mellon Photograph Workshop Professional Development Scholarships: With funding from The Andrew W. Mellon Foundation, FAIC offers scholarships up to $1,000, plus waiver of registration fees, to help defray professional development costs for international attendees.
 Proposed projects are limited to expenses related to attending FAIC Collaborative Workshops in Photograph Conservation, which includes the Advanced Inkjet Preservation Workshop.
-Scholarship applications are due May 15.

 Funding for this program comes from The Andrew W. Mellon Foundation fund for Collaborative Workshops in Photograph Conservation.
 Additional funding comes from the Foundation for Advancement in Conservation (FAIC) Endowment for Professional Development, which was created by a grant from The Andrew W. Mellon Foundation and is supported by donations from members of the American Institute for Conservation (AIC) and its friends.
 Courses are made possible with the assistance of many AIC members, but no AIC membership dues were used to create or present this course.